open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 value of `false` means the logging is disabled for the provided arguments.

 The returned value is not always static, it can change over time.
-The API SHOULD be documented that users needs to call this API each time they generate a `LogRecord` to ensure they have the most up-to-date response.
+The API SHOULD be documented that Logs Bridge API developers needs to call this API each time they generate a `LogRecord` to ensure they have the most up-to-date response.

 ## Optional and required parameters